deivisonisidoro/fast_api_solid/readme.md

 ## Code Standardization

 This project follows the guidelines of [PEP 8](https://www.python.org/dev/peps/pep-0008/) and uses the [Black](https://github.com/psf/black) tool to maintain consistent code formatting.
 In addition, it is recommended to use the [PyLint](https://www.pylint.org/) tool for static code analysis.

+## API Documentation

+The API documentation can be accessed by opening a web browser and navigating to `http://localhost:80/docs`.
+This will display the Swagger UI where you can view and test the API endpoints.

 ## License